dcmfx/dcmfx/docs/src/roadmap.md

 DCMfx has no formal roadmap, but future additions are likely to include the
 following:

-- Pixel Data
-  - Decoding of the JPEG-LS transfer syntax on WASM
+- Decoding of JPEG-LS pixel data on WASM
-  - Correctly handle invalid data when decoding JPEG Extended on WASM

 - Overlay rendering